liferay/liferay-docs/userGuide/en/chapters/03-advanced-web-content-management.markdown

 link.
 This opens the template in a new browser window (or tab) and it can be navigated or managed like a regular site.

+### Site templates example

-For example, suppose we need to create the following three sites for Nose-ster's internal use: Engineering, Marketing, and Legal.
+Suppose we need to create the following three sites for Nose-ster's internal
+use: Engineering, Marketing, and Legal.
 These should be private sites that are only accessible to members of these respective departments.
 We could design each site separately but can save ourselves some work if we create a site template to use instead.

 To create a site template, navigate to the Control Panel and click *Site Templates*.
 Then click *Add* and enter a name for your template: we'll use